tor-slettnes/common-core/docs/building/linux/cloning.md

 Set up access to GitHub
 -----------------------

 If you are reading this text directly on your system, you have already completed this step.
-Otherwise, you can obtain the source as follows (skip any steps you have already completed)
+Otherwise, you can obtain the source as follows (skip any steps you have already completed):

 * Create a suitable GitHub Personal Access Token